 Currently, I am delving into my stash of gemstones and making simple beaded necklaces.
 I pair the necklace with a book from my collection and photograph the pieces together.
-I post these photos daily to Twitter.

 It is most enjoyable when I can create whatever is inspiring to me based on the materials at hand, rather than working under a timeline, budget, or with strong boundaries guiding the finished piece.
-Some of my designs can be found on Pinterest.

 Erin: Where can someone who is interested in making jewelry go to learn the craft?